bowdoin-csci2200/bowdoin-csci2200.github.io/syllabus.md

 * We'll meet three times a week (3 x 85 minutes)

-* Each week, _before coming to class_, read the lecture notes so that that you understand the big ideas and results ahead of the class.
+* Each week, before coming to class, read the lecture notes so that that you understand the big ideas and results ahead of the class.
 This will make class time more effective and will allow more time for questions and problems.